Skip to content

 r_request_count int Number of requests

-r_resp_time int Total aggregated response time within the time granularity
+r_resp_time int Sum of response times aggregated within the time granularity

 r_service string Service name